-She also works with organisations such as the Inter-Parliamentary Union, Organisation for Economic Co-operation and Development (OECD), Office for Democratic Institutions and Human Rights (OSCE), Commonwealth Parliamentary Association, UN Women and the Iraq Foundation.
+Meg is an independent governance consultant working internationally on parliamentary processes, political party development, gender mainstreaming and women’s leadership.
+She also works with other organisations including the Inter-Parliamentary Union, UN Development Programme, Organisation for Economic Co-operation and Development (OECD), Office for Democratic Institutions and Human Rights (OSCE), UN Women and the Iraq Foundation.